Finitary Simulation of Infinitary $\beta$-Reduction via Taylor Expansion, and Applications: Head reduction and normalisation properties

 \subsection{Infinitary contexts and the Genericity Lemma}

 To conclude this paper, we use the previous results to extend to $\linf{001}$ a classical result in λ-calculus, the Genericity lemma \autocite[Prop.~14.3.24]{Barendregt84}.
-A similar extension, using completely different techniques, is due to Kennaway \emph{et al.} \autocite[§~5.3]{KennawayAl96}.
-The intuition behind this lemma is that an unsolvable subterm of a normalisable term cannot contribute to its normal form (it is \emph{generic}).
+A similar extension has been proved using completely different techniques \autocites[§~5.3]{KennawayAl96}[Thm.~20]{Salibra00}.
+The intuition behind this lemma is that an unsolvable subterm of a normalising term cannot contribute to its normal form (it is \emph{generic}).
 This justifies that unsolvables are taken as a class of meaningless terms — in fact, the unsolvables are the largest non-trivial set of (formally defined) meaningless terms \autocite{SeveriDeVries11,BarendregtManzonetto}.

 \begin{defi}[context] The set $\context{\linf{001}}{\hole}$ of 001-infinitary \emph{contexts} is defined by: